Introduction to Angular Installing

 This command will install Angular CLI globally so that it can be used from any folder or project from the local machine.

-The command ng version provides us the details of the Angular, node and other important packages installed in the local system.
+The command ng version provides the details of the Angular, node, and other essential packages installed in the local system.

 Frequently Used Commands in Angular CLI